awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-service-linked-role.md

 1. Give the service\-linked role access to a customer managed CMK\.
 For more information about the key policy that allows the CMK to be used by a service\-linked role, see [Required CMK Key Policy for Use with Encrypted Volumes](key-policy-requirements-EBS-encryption.md)\.

 1. Give IAM users or roles access to the service\-linked role that you created\.
-For more information about creating the IAM policy, see [Example: Restrict Which Service\-Linked Role Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-role)\.
+For more information about creating the IAM policy, see [Control Which Service\-Linked Role Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-role)\.
 If users try to specify a service\-linked role without permission to pass that role to the service, they receive an error\.

 ## Permissions Granted by the Service\-Linked Role<a name="service-linked-role-permissions"></a>